An Gaeltacht

 Diseart logo

-Applicants should have fluent Irish both written and spoken, along with strong administration, computing and organisational skills.
-For further details on the role, send an email to runai@diseart.ie
+Applicants should have fluent Irish both written and spoken, along with strong administration, computing and organisational skills, and the ability to work as part of a team.

 An Díseart is an equal opportunities employer